JBEI/edd/docs/Deployment.md

 -   `EDD_EXTERNAL_SCRIPTS` -- iterable of URL strings; these will be scripts added to the default EDD page template.
 Put links for any external scripts here, to avoid creating custom HTML templates.
--   `EDD_IMPORT_ERR_REPORTING_LIMIT` -- integer value, default 25; the maximum
-    number of occurrences of any single type of error reported to clients of the prototype import via websocket notifications.
-Error occurrences beyond this limit are not reported to clients.
 -   `EDD_IMPORT_BULK_ABUSE_CONTACTS` -- list of email addresses, approprite
     for passing in `django.core.mail.send_mail`.
 These contacts will get an email whenever a user uses the bulk create Lines or MeasurementTypes